jjfeng/jjfeng.github.io/joining.md

 * The names and email addresses of three references
 * A github repo of yours that you are most proud of
 * One representative publication
-* For data scientist applications, please submit your materials <a href="https://jobs.brassring.com/TGnewUI/Search/home/HomeWithPreLoad?PageType=JobDetails&partnerid=6495&siteid=5861&Areq=87814BR">here</a>.

-Screening of applicants will begin immediately and will continue as needed throughout the recruitment period.

-*Updated 01/04/2026*

 -------
 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, or protected veteran status.